 We are offering a

-- Profound background in molecular biology
+- Strong background in basic molecular biology techniques

 - At least one first author paper in an international peer-reviewed journal